 First things first is the size.
 Typically, gloves range from small, medium and large.
-The sizing of a glove will vary form brand to brand, so be aware that a small in one brand, may be a different size in another.
+The specific sizing will vary form brand to brand, so be aware that a small in one brand, may be a different size in another.

 As such, shop with caution and be sure to read customer reviews.
-Here you’ll be able to see if anyone has mentioned the size and whether or not the gloves fit as expected.
+Here you’ll be able to see if anyone has mentioned the size and whether or not they fit as expected.

 If your gloves are slightly on the larger side of things, don’t worry.
-The chances are you’ll be wearing hand wraps a lot of the time, so that will help to improve the fit of the gloves.
+The chances are you’ll be wearing hand wraps a lot of the time, so that will help to improve their fit.